RevenueCat/revenuecat-docs/docs_source/Tools/paywall-orchestration-with-offerings.md

 With RevenueCat, you can simply change your Default Offering at any time from the Dashboard to instantly change what gets served to your customers.

-### Run an A/B test of a new paywall to determine which one maximizes LTV
+### Run an A/B test of a new paywall to determine which one maximizes lifetime value (LTV)

 Since you can change the packages, metadata, or paywall UI at any time from our Dashboard; you can also easily experiment with any of those variables through an A/B test.
 All you need to do is: